ghodulik95/chromebook-nautilus-desktop/README.md

 			/dev/video1
 			/dev/media0

-	The device ids listed can vary across booths.
+	The device ids listed can vary across boots.
 The first /dev/video* entry should be the correct one.

 - **Test with GUVCView or Cheese**
    	Replacing /dev/video0 with the path from above: